 1. Washi Tape Swatch

 I find it quite therapeutic to journal about my day or a situation/event.
 Get all my thoughts and feelings on paper and help to work through any anxieties.
 However, for the past few months I haven’t made time for this, but I definitely should start again!
 Having a specific notebook for this means you can keep it in a private space.
 Also if you use a smaller notebook you can easily put it in your bag for when you are travelling.
 If you find it difficult to journal you can check out on Pinterest Journal Prompts.
 Each day there is a word or statement or a question and you can write about it.
-I completed the 31 Day Self Discovery Journal Challenge which you can read here, I would recommend it.
+I like to use journal prompts to help me journal sometimes also.